 The layout of the equipment in the fuselage is arranged in bays with areas allocated for communications, signal and data processing, command and control consoles, navigation and target identification systems.

-The signal and data processing is carried out on a high-speed powerful IBM 4PiCC-1 computer.
+Signal and data processing is carried out on a high-speed powerful IBM 4PiCC-1 computer.

 The aircraft is equipped with 14 command and control consoles fitted with high-resolution colour displays supplied by Hazeltine.

-In November 2006, Northrop Grumman was awarded a $104.6m contract by the USAF to provide the AN/AAQ-24 large aircraft infrared countermeasures (LAIRCM) self-protection system for the Nato fleet of 17 E-3A AWACS.
+In November 2006, Northrop Grumman was awarded a $104.6m contract by the USAF to provide the AN/AAQ-24 large aircraft infrared countermeasures (LAIRCM) self-protection system for the NATO fleet of 17 E-3A AWACS.

 AN/APY-1/2 AWACS radar